roytang/blog/content/posts/2006/04/priest-stand-up-comic.md

 His response: &#8220;That would make an awesome sitcom.&#8221;

-Imagine, if you will, a priest at a small parish, occasionally bored with what is surely his life&#8217;s calling.
+Imagine, if you will, a priest at a small parish, occasionally bored with what is surely his life&'s calling.
 Every so often, he sneaks out to his local comedy club and performs as a stand-up comic.
 Hilarity ensues.

-Too bad it wouldn&#8217;t work in a Philippine setting.
+Too bad it wouldn&'t work in a Philippine setting.
 (No comedy clubs here&#8230;)

 Remember, you read it here first!
-If it comes out on any network, they&#8217;re surely ripping me off.
+If it comes out on any network, they&'re surely ripping me off.